uhray/boilerplate/doc/boilerplate.md

 #### Backend Organization

-The backend directory houses two important components to a web application, the API and what we call *shells*.
+The backend directory houses two important parts of a web application, the API and what we call *shells*.

 ```
 backend/